meanmono/calcul8r/README.md

 ========

-calculator app for windows phone 8 made wwith VS2013 standard tools
+calculator app for windows phone 8 made with VS2013 standard tools